hbjcr/mars_docs/README.md

 ## Pre-requisites

 1. Read the manual.
 Seriously.
 2. MARS only runs on a 64-bit compatible OS.
-This guide was built and tested using Ubuntu 14.04 x64, so it is recommended that you also use the same version the first time you are doing this and then you can try it out on a newer version after understanding the basics.
+I highly recommend doing this tutorial using Ubuntu 14.04 the first time because that will increase your chances of success.
+After getting MARS up and running you can then try a newer OS version or even a different OS when you understand the basics.
 3. You will need a host to recompile the kernel, this tutorial assumes your host already has all the utilities required to perform this task.
 Moreover, the kernel will be built using [the old fashioned way](https://help.ubuntu.com/community/Kernel/Compile#Alternate_Build_Method:_The_Old-Fashioned_Debian_Way) method.

 ## Kernel compilation

-1. Determine which kernel version you are going to use and install it
+**1. Determine which kernel version you are going to use and install it**

 MARS requires patching the kernel sources prior to compilation, these patches are [available for several versions](https://github.com/schoebel/mars/tree/master/pre-patches) of the kernel but not all of them.
 Ubuntu 14.04 in particular comes by default with a kernel version (3.13) that is not listed among this list which is why it is highly recommended to patch the OS with a supported version prior to performing any other action.